master-hax/lil-json/README.md

 }
 ```

-objects can be serialized into any type that implements `embedded_io::Write`:
+JSON can be serialized into any type that implements [`embedded_io::Write`](https://docs.rs/embedded-io/latest/embedded_io/trait.Write.html):
 ```rust
 use std::io::stdout;
 use embedded_io_adapters::std::FromStd;